 The College expects 100% attendance and all students are required to attend all timetabled lessons and tutorials irrespective of when they have non-contact periods.
 Absence from College, when known in advance, should be notified to the Personal Tutor.
 Absence must always be explained.
-If students are absent we ask the student or their parent to telephone the College before 10am.
+If students are absent, we ask the student or their parent/carer to complete the absence form on our website before 9am: https://woking.ac.uk/report-absence/ is checked regularly and students who fail to attend classes or tutorial through absence or lateness may find themselves facing a formal disciplinary procedure.

-Prolonged or unexplained absence will involve contact with parents and may result in discontinuation of a student's programme of study, or withdrawal from examination entry.
-Attendance is checked regularly and students who fail to attend classes or tutorial through absence or lateness may find themselves facing a formal disciplinary procedure.
+Prolonged or unexplained absence will involve contact with parents/carers and may result in discontinuation of a student's programme of study, or withdrawal from examination entry.
+Attendance